pyscf/pyscf.github.io/source/quickstart.rst

 Periodic Boundary Conditions
 ============================

-Finally, PySCF is equipped with a comprehensive PBC for performing solid-state calculations.
+Finally, PySCF is equipped with a comprehensive PBC code for performing solid-state calculations.
 As alluded to in the section on :ref:`input parsing <INPUT>`, the API for initializing unit cells is deliberately as close to that for finite-size molecular Hamiltonians as possible (cf. `pbc/00-input_cell.py <https://github.com/pyscf/pyscf/blob/master/examples/pbc/00-input_cell.py>`_):

   >>> from pyscf.pbc import gto as pbcgto
-  >>> cell_diamond = pbcgto.M(
-                              atom = '''C     0.
+  >>> cell_diamond = pbcgto.M(atom = '''C     0.
 0. 0.
                                         C     .8917    .8917   .8917
                                         C     1.7834  1.7834  0.
                                         C     2.6751  2.6751   .8917